East African airlines suspend China flights due to coronavirus

 Kenya Airways did not respond to queries about the share of its revenue that comes from the China flights.

-Reporting by Omar Mohammed in Nairobi and Clement Uwiringiyinana in Kigali; Editing by Duncan Miriri, Kirsten Donovan
+Reporting by Omar Mohammed in Nairobi and Clement Uwiringiyinana in Kigali; Editing by Duncan Miriri and Jason Neely